greenfork/kisa/README.md

   very beginning and got hardblocked by design decisions which are interleaved with the rest of the editor, so changing it is not feasible.
-The solution is simple - layers and layers of abstractions, assumptions are strictly kept to minimum by careful thinking about the public API design of the layer.
+The solution is simple - layers and layers of abstractions, assumptions are strictly kept to minimum by careful thinking about the public API design of each layer.
 * Make it hackable - I believe there are several key points to make an editor
   hackable: interesting design, clean code, extensive development documentation, friendly attitude to anyone trying.